UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Can I pay into two stocks and shares ISAs?

 Yes, you can pay into multiple stocks and shares ISAs.
 Thanks to new flexible ISA rules introduced in April 2024, there are no restrictions to how many stocks and shares ISAs pay into each year.
-It used to be the case that you could only pay into one each tax year.
+It used to be the case that you could only pay into one each tax year, but now you can open as many as you wish at as many providers as you'd like assuming you remain below the overall limit for contributions.

 shopping_cart_checkoutShopping around?